akhepcat/Miscellaneous/README.md

   * gh          - "[g]rep [h]osts" is dumb.
 But I have a specific use for it
   * git-updates - stupid recursive git repo updater, useful if you have lots of repos
   * grouper-M-build.sh - hacked up copy of the build script for Nexus 7 wifi, aka grouper
+  * hamnets     - hamlib/rigctl based utility to quickly select from a list of local "nets" for controllable amateur radios
   * ipcapuniq   - awk example to capture and display unique IPv4/IPv6 addresses
   * ipsort-bench.pl - benchmark different IPv4 sorting algorithms
   * ipsort.pl   - sort a list of IPv4 addresses, correctly